What are Engaged Learning Fellowships?

 What are the benefits?

-By the end of the fellowship, ALTFs will have an expanded knowledge of active learning and specific techniques.
+By the end of the fellowship, fellows will have an expanded knowledge of active learning and specific techniques.
 In addition, the fellows will have created and implemented a large-scale active learning proposal.

-In addition, ALTFs will receive compensation in the form of one course release per long semester as well as a $500 annual budget to purchase educational supplies, materials, or softwares.
+Fellows will receive compensation in the form of one course release per long semester as well as a $500 budget to purchase educational supplies, materials, or software.

 How can you apply?